vitorhugo1207/Maid-chan/README.md

 ---

-<p align="center"> Maid-Chan is a bot for Discord build in Maid-chan is build in Discord.py (more detail below), has purpose help in the administration of the server, recreation and several utilities.
-Maid-Chan is also a bot that respect your privicy, so Maid-Chan doesn't collect information unnecessary information.
+<p align="center"> Maid-Chan is a bot for Discord built with Discord.py.
+Its purpose is to help with the administration of servers and provide various utilities for recreation.
+Maid-Chan is also a privacy-respecting bot, and does not collect unnecessary information.
     <br>
 </p>